Grace-Amondi/myhospitali/README.txt

    to it.
 The URL you enter should look something like this: http://localhost:8000    OR      http://127.0.0.1:8000

-7. If this is the first time running HealthNet, when you visit the web address, you will be prompted to setup an Administrator account through which the rest of the system can be configured.
+7. If this is the first time running My Hospitali, when you visit the web address, you will be prompted to setup an Administrator account through which the rest of the system can be configured.